harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed an issue where a pipeline execution reported an invalid `artifactPath` when trying to deploy Artifactory artifacts.
 This was due to an issue with the regex used to populate the pull-down artifact menu.
 With this fix, you can specify recursive wildcards in the directory path for Artifactory.
 For example, you can specify `MainPath/*/*` as the directory path for the pipeline and the Service step will download the selected artifact.
 (CDS-72245, ZD-46236)

 - The Custom Remote Store did not clone a repo if its total size was 25Mb or higher if provided in the execution script.
-(CDS-25900)

-  We did not want to bloat up the communication between delegate and manager so we have this validation.
-It should ideally be for manifest and not the whole repo that contains the manifest.
+(CDS-75900)

   This issue has been resolved.
 The Custom Remote Manifest now has a <=25Mb size validation on manifest files.

-- Introduced a validation to ensure that only repos which are allowed on the basis of `repoAllowList`` can be set for a Pipeline, InputSets, and Templates while using the [Edit Git details](/docs/platform/Git-Experience/configure-git-experience-for-harness-entities#edit-git-details-for-a-pipeline) feature.
+- Introduced a validation to ensure that only repos that are allowed on the basis of `repoAllowList` can be set for a Pipeline, InputSets, and Templates while using the [Edit Git details](/docs/platform/Git-Experience/configure-git-experience-for-harness-entities#edit-git-details-for-a-pipeline) feature.
 (CDS-75828)

+This item requires Harness Delegate version 803xx.
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 - Fixed a delegate issue where the retry logic would cause an exception due to a connection-refused error, which was classified as a connectivity error.
 (CDS-75777, ZD-48380)